MooersLab/EasyPyMOL/README.md

     sys.path.append('/Users/blaine-mooers/Scripts/PyMOLScripts/')
     run /Users/blaine-mooers/Scripts/Scripts_PyMOL/roundview.py
    ```
-Restart pymol.
+Restart PyMOL.
 You should see something like the following in the command history window if your path to the script is correct.
    ```py
     PyMOL>import sys
     PyMOL>sys.path.append('/Users/blaine-mooers/Scripts/PyMOLScripts/')
     PyMOL>run /Users/blaine-mooers/Scripts/Scripts_PyMOL/roundview.py
    ```

 Type "roundview" on either command line.
-You should get back this if no molecule is loaded:
+You should get back the following in the command history window if no molecule is loaded:
    ```py
     set_view (1.0,0.0,0.0,0.0,1.0,0.0,0.0,0.0,1.0,0.0,0.0,-50.0,0.0,0.0,0.0,40.0,100.0,-20.0);
    ```